 - Acute pain in the neck which can travel up to the shoulders

-- Tingling sensation in both the hand often accompany by numbness.
+- Tingling sensation in both the hand often accompanies by numbness.

-- Both hand lose normal muscular strength and travelling becomes problematic with consistent pain
+- Both hands lose normal muscular strength and traveling becomes problematic with consistent pain

 - Avoid sitting in one position for too long

 - Move your body every few minutes.
 Take a walk or just stretch